Effectiveness - AVAILABLE VIRTUALLY OR IN-PERSON

 • Learn how to make the most of feedback in order to become more effective.

 What characterises mastery of this skill?

-The effective employee is characterized by getting things done in time without continuous overworking (if in the right working environment).
-They feel comfortable in trusting their team and colleagues to do their delegated work correctly.
-Setting priorities and giving clear instructions as well as taking and giving feedback comes naturally for them.
-Because they decide quickly and reassess priorities regularly, procrastination or poor use of time is unlikely.
+The effective employee is characterised by getting things done and making good use of time.
+They feel comfortable trusting their team and colleagues to do delegated work correctly.
+Setting priorities and giving clear instructions as well as taking and giving feedback come naturally for them.

 What characterises a lack of this skill?

-A lack of effectiveness at the workplace can often be observed in junior employees struggling to say “no” to favours and tasks they are actually not responsible for.
+A lack of effectiveness can often be observed in junior employees who struggle to say “no”.
 More experienced employees might reveal their lack of Effectiveness by having difficulties in task delegation.
-Both senior and junior workers might feel overwhelmed and complain about having too many different things to do.
-Without realising it, they might prefer to do things themselves or stick to micromanagement.
-Another tendency might be to fixate on one task, because they struggle to decide what else could be more important.
-A lack of effectiveness can cause overworking and in the end huge exhaustion or burnout.
+Both groups might feel overwhelmed and overworked, relying on long hours and unnecessary micromanagement.
+A lack of effectiveness can end in exhaustion or burnout.

 ‘The most effective way to do it is to do it.’ — Amelia Earhart

 "It has helped me think about prioritising and making compromises with conflicting goals"